-Unmarried students, who are not resident with their parents, should not bring their automobiles to the campus.
+Unmarried students, who do not reside with their parents, should not bring their automobiles to the campus.
 The College administration recognizes that the use of an automobile frequently militates against a satisfactory school program.
-Failure to comply with the existing regulation pertaining to automobiles may result in the student's separation from the College.
+Failure to comply with the existing regulation pertaining to automobiles may result in the student's separtion from the College.